Paul Sun-Hyung Lee

-Paul Sun-Hyung Lee (born August 16, 1972) is a South Korean-Canadian actor and television host.
+Paul Sun-Hyung Lee (born August 16, 1972) is a South Korean–Canadian actor.
 He is best known for his roles as Randy Ko in the soap opera Train 48 (2003–2005) and as family patriarch Appa in the play Kim's Convenience (2011) and its television adaptation (2016–2021).

 Lee has won the Canadian Screen Award for Best Actor in a Comedy Series four times for his role as Mr. Kim in Kim's Convenience.
 He has been nominated twice for the Dora Mavor Moore Award for Outstanding Performance by a Male in a Principal Role, Large Theatre, for The Monster Under the Bed in 2010 and the stage version of Kim's Convenience in 2012.

 Early life

 When Lee was three months old, his parents emigrated from Daejeon, Chungnam, South Korea, to Canada.
-They lived successively in London, Toronto, and Calgary.
+They lived successively in London and Toronto, both in the province of Ontario; and Calgary in Alberta.

 In 1990, Lee moved back to Ontario to attend the University of Toronto.
 He studied in the drama program at University College.

 Career

+Lee made his acting debut in 1989 in the television series Gideon Oliver.
 He had a supporting role in the film Ice Princess (2005) playing Tiffany's father.
 Lee appeared in the horror film P2 and the thriller The Echo.
 In 2006, he took the role of Jung Park in the video game Rainbow Six: Vegas and its 2008 sequel Rainbow Six: Vegas 2.

 Lee was part of the main cast of the Global nightly improvised soap opera Train 48 in the role of Randy Ko for the entire run of the series from 2003 to 2005.

 In 2012, Lee won the Best Actor citation from the Toronto Theatre Critics' Awards for his portrayal of Kim Sang-il in Kim's Convenience.
 He played the role of Appa on stage in several Toronto productions of Kim's Convenience and on a national tour with the Soulpepper theatre company, as well as at an Off Broadway staging of the play.
 He brought the role of Appa to television in 2016 when the show was adapted as a television series.
 In 2016, Lee played Zhang Lin in the Royal Manitoba Theatre Centre/Canadian Stage production of Chimerica.
 On January 11, 2017, he guest starred on an episode of This Hour Has 22 Minutes.

 Lee has been nominated twice for the Dora Mavor Moore Award for Outstanding Performance by a Male in a Principal Role, Large Theatre, for The Monster Under the Bed in 2010 and Kim's Convenience in 2012.
 In the 5th, 6th, and 9th Canadian Screen Awards, he won the Best Actor in a Comedy Series for his portrayal of Appa in the Kim's Convenience television series.
 Lee was selected to host the fourth season of the reality competition show Canada's Smartest Person, entitled Canada's Smartest Person Junior and featuring children as contestants.